bitovi/canui/index.md

 });
 {% endhighlight %}

-The last option is to pass a `can.compute` which returns an array, a `can.Observe.List` or a `can.Deferred`.
+The last option is to pass a `can.compute` which returns an array, `can.Observe.List` or `can.Deferred`.
 As an example, this can be used to load the new data whenever a pagination observe changes:

 {% highlight javascript %}